TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-01-15-keep-your-changelog-useful-with-links.md

 Imagine you'll read my post first *plain text* version.
 While reading it, you might think:

 - What is this monorepo?
-Isn't that antipattern?
+Isn't that *monolith* - an antipattern?
-- I didn't know Google is using monorepo - or monolith?
+- I didn't know Google is using monorepo?
 - Is that true name or made-up one?

 You could read answer to all those questions if I'd only provide links - but **you can't, because there are no links**.
 You'd have to go to comments, ask them, wait for answers...
 So you'll probably end up closing my blog and never come again.